Dynamic Triad Interactions and Evolving Turbulence -- Part 1: 4D Modal Interactions: Introduction

 Most of the literature on the subject of triad interactions, see for example~\cite{Batchelorbook,4,5,6}, describes the ideal case of a homogeneous flow with infinite spatial ranges.
-The spatial coordinates, $\mathbf{r} = (x,y,z)$, and the temporal coordinate, $t$, would then be coupled through the velocity at each point in the fluid, $d\mathbf{r} = \mathbf{u}(\mathbf{r},t)\, dt$, and, ideally, as the Navier-Stokes equation is a fully deterministic equation, there would be no need to describe the velocity as a stochastic variable.
-However, as is well known, it is beyond the capacity of present day computational capabilities to solve the Navier-Stokes equation for turbulence with a realistic span of spatial scales, and hence we resort to a statistical description.
-Furthermore, we want to study the turbulent mode interactions in realistic experimental situations, which means we will not be able to measure the velocity without a certain amount of uncertainty or noise.
+Although time as such is not explicitly considered as a parameter in these classical descriptions, the spatial coordinates, $\bm{r} = (x,y,z)$ and the temporal coordinate, $t$, would then be coupled through the velocity at each point in the fluid, $d\bm{r} = \bm{u}(\bm{r},t)\, dt$, and, ideally, as the Navier-Stokes equation is a fully deterministic equation, there would be no need to describe the velocity as a stochastic variable.
+However, as is well known, it is beyond present-day computational capabilities to solve the Navier-Stokes equation for turbulence with a realistic span of spatial scales such that the space-time coupling at a point in $d\bm{r} = \bm{u}(\bm{r},t)\, dt$ is preserved, and hence we resort to a statistical description~\cite{Part2}.
+Furthermore, we want to study the turbulent mode interactions in realistic experimental situations or numerical simulations, which means that we will not be able to measure the velocity without a certain amount of uncertainty or noise.
 We must then consider a flow with a finite spatial range and a finite temporal range sampled with a finite sampling rate.
-Moreover, the finite spatial resolution of the measurement volume decouples the spatial and temporal fluctuations of the velocity and forces us to consider the velocity as a stochastic function of four independent parameters -- the three spatial coordinates and time.
+Moreover, the finite spatial resolution of the measurement volume decouples the spatial and temporal fluctuations of the velocity and forces us to consider the velocity as a stochastic function of four independent parameters, the three spatial coordinates and time~\cite{iTi2021}.
+These aspects of practical experiments are the focus of the companion paper to the current work~\cite{Part2}, whereas the present work focuses on the consequences of including time as a parameter in the analysis of triad interactions.
+Temporal fluctuations of the velocity have not traditionally been considered in the study of triad interactions.
+The purpose of this work is, first and foremost, to try to understand the interactions that take place between velocity structures of different scales and to understand the underlying physical processes.